QGEP/docs/ro/_sources/user-guide/editing/editing.txt

  * To change attributes of related tables (e.g. cover) you need to select the correspondent tab.
 Depending on the kind of wastewater structure you can edit additional attributes in the respective tab (**special structure**, **manhole**).
  * The **covers** tab allows you to add additional covers.
+ To add a second cover in this part is not recommended, because you can not define the geometry of the new point.

  * In **Structure parts** you can add also further parts such as **acces aids**, **backflow prevention**, **dryweather flume** etc.

  .. figure:: images/form_vw_qgep_cover_structure_parts.jpg

  * In **Wastewater nodes parts** you can edit or add all attributes of this class or add a second element.
+ To add a second wastewater node in this part is not recommended, because you can not define the geometry of the new point.

  .. figure:: images/form_vw_qgep_cover_wastewater_nodes.jpg